ntulenev/HostedService-Mediator/README.md

 Example how to use [MediatR](https://github.com/jbogard/MediatR) from ASP.NET Core HostedService

 Using Mediator in HostedService to split consumed data between handlers.
+Scope factory is used to set lifetime for handlers only per item processing scope.
+(Default behaviour is lifetime per hosted service lifetime).

 ```C#
 await foreach (var request in _consumer.GetDataAsync(ct))